Frequently Asked Questions

 Saving

-Playlisty says it has finished saving but things are missing from Apple Music!
+Playlisty says it’s finished saving to Apple Music but some tracks or playlists are missing

-So you’ve been through the process of matching & then saving your playlists, Playlisty said it had saved them Ok, but not all of your playlists or tracks appeared in your Music app?
+So you’ve been through the process of matching & then saving your playlists, Playlisty said it had saved them Ok, but not all of your playlists or tracks were there when you looked in the Music app?

 First of all, don’t panic: as long as Playlisty didn’t show you an error message you can be pretty sure that your playlists have been safely saved (almost always the issue is down to Apple Music itself).
 This section outlines the top 3 reasons it can happen and tells you how to fix it.